JinheonBaek/JinheonBaek.github.io/index.md

 ## About Me

-Hi, I'm an M.S. student in the Graduate school of AI at KAIST [(MLAI Lab)](https://www.mlai-kaist.com/), advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
-I do research on Machine Learning for Graphs in these days.
+Hi, I'm a master student in the Graduate school of AI at KAIST [(MLAI Lab)](https://www.mlai-kaist.com/), advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
+I do research on Machine Learning for Graphs.

-I finished my B.S.
-(Computer Science and Engineering) and B.E.
-(Software Technology and Enterprise Program) degrees at Korea University.
-During my undergraduate years, I had some experiences in software development with a start-up career.

 Also, I am a non-executive technical director of Jobshopper ((주)잡쇼퍼), an AI-based education start-up company in Seoul, Korea.
-During one year of full-time work experience at Jobshopper as a lead engineer and researcher, I led the development and research groups of more than 10 people.

 ---